CRA for Industrial Automation: IEC 62443 and OT Security

 Long Product Lifecycles

-Documentation Needs:
+Documentation needs:

-- Clearly communicate support period at purchase
+- Clearly communicate the support period at purchase.

-- Provide end-of-support date
+- Provide an end-of-support date.

-- Document customer responsibilities post-support
+- Document customer responsibilities post-support.

 Safety-Security Integration